-Ain is a prolific writer from Malaysia who has authored over 150 novels for children and young people to date.
+Ain is a prolific writer from Malaysia who has authored 183 novels for children and young people to date.
 She also regularly conducts school visits to promote reading and writing among students.
-A previous columnist for Berita Harian and Majulah ASUH, her books have been optioned for film and television by Malaysian broadcaster ASTRO.
+A previous columnist for Berita Harian and Majalah ASUH, her books have been optioned for film and television by Malaysian broadcaster ASTRO.

 阿甲，出生于1971年，现居北京。中国的童书作家、翻译家、阅读推广人，也是一位颇受欢迎的说故事人。作为独立研究者，他曾著有《图画书小史》、《帮助孩子爱上阅读：儿童阅读推广手册》等；作为图画书创作者，其作品有《李娜：做更好的自己》（郁蓉 绘）、《画马》（戴敦邦 绘）、立体书《哪吒闹海》（刘琦 绘）等。他还译有多本童书参考书，如《亲爱的天才》（伦纳德·马库斯 编著）、《写给未来的艺术家》（艾瑞·卡尔 编著）等；近20年间他还译有200多本英文图画书，包括“比得兔的世界”、米菲系列、《晚安月亮》、《野兽出没的地方》，等等。